 A student who does not complete assigned academic work because of absence from class is responsible for making up that work in accordance with instructions provided by the faculty member teaching the course.
 Faculty may establish attendance standards and will determine whether a student will be permitted to make up work missed as a result of absence(s).

 Faculty members who schedule co-curricular activities conflicting with a student’s other scheduled class sessions will be responsible for giving students as much advance notice as possible.
 The student will be expected to inform his/her other instructors and arrange for whatever makeup work, including examinations, may be required.
-If a satisfactory arrangement cannot be made, the student may appeal to the Dean of the college of the course in which he/she is enrolled.
+If a satisfactory arrangement cannot be made, the student may appeal to the department/division chair of the course in which he/she is enrolled.

-As a courtesy to students and faculty, the Residence Life Office contacts faculty on behalf of the student for the following emergencies only if the student will be absent from classes for more than one week:
+As a courtesy to students and faculty, the Vice President for Student Affairs contacts faculty on behalf of the student for the following emergencies only if the student will be absent from classes for more than one week:

 - Death in the Family